-The energy transition is a long-term trend that fuels the growth of Alfen.
-Based on that, we have put in place a long-term growth strategy that consists of four elements.
+To realise our objectives, we have put in place a long-term growth strategy that consists of four elements.
 First, we aim to benefit from strong market growth trends and to further grow our market share.
 Second, we internationalise with a focus on Europe, further strengthening our position in existing countries and entering new countries.
-Third, we expand our existing service & maintenance offering and benefit from an increasing installed base driving recurring revenue.
+Third, we expand our existing service & maintenance offering and benefit from an increasing installed base.
 Finally, we have the ambition to increase cross-selling across Alfen's three business lines and offering of integrated solutions.
-Overall, we aim for profitable growth.